The coronavirus pandemic continues to affect people’s health – physical, mental and financial.

 - gyms, clubs and other activities – if you’ve pre-paid for memberships or classes, check with the company to see if you can get a refund or freeze any regular payments

-- energy – as it may be one of your biggest monthly costs (especially when you’re at home more) shop around to see if you could switch energy suppliers to get a better deal
+- energy – as it may be one of your biggest monthly costs (especially when you’re at home more) shop around to see if you could save money on energy

-- monthly subscriptions – review your monthly Direct Debits and standing orders to see if there are any other subscriptions you no longer need or could pause during this period
+- monthly subscriptions – review your monthly Direct Debits and standing orders, and your credit card statement, to see if you could save money on subscriptions you no longer need or could pause

 Registered for online banking?